scottbennettislandtravel-star/aws-cloud-practitioner-portfolio/02 S3 Static Website/README.md

 - The file appeared to exist in the S3 console
 - Static website hosting was enabled
 - The correct index document was configured
-To verify the actual state of the bucket, AWS CloudShell was used.
+To verify the bucket's actual state, AWS CloudShell was used.

 ### CLI Verification
 The following command was executed: